 Students can see how well they are doing from their own login, and parents or teachers can view or print reports on student progress.
-Reports tell you how much time students spend on which days, average usage, “facts gained” (for new facts learned), and “fluency gained” (for facts that are consistently answered quickly and accurately).
-The fluency report gather information during the first six or seven sessions, and gradually become more accuracte once the program has more student work to evaluate.
+Reports tell you how much time students spend on which days, average usage, "facts gained" (for new facts learned), and "fluency gained" (for facts that are consistently answered quickly and accurately).
+The fluency report gathers information during the first six or seven sessions, and gradually becomes more accurate once the program has more student work to evaluate.

 Reflex costs more than some other online math drill programs, but it's more sophisticated than most.
 You get high quality games that students are really likely to want to play, and the program does a fairly good job of tutoring on missed facts and adjusting the problems to suit what the student needs to practice.

 There's a 14-day free trial through the publisher's website, so check it out before buying.
 A free teacher's guide is available on the website, but you are not likely to need it.